Last updated on October 5th, 2020 at 11:34 am

-Yes, Special force operatives wear weighted vests but not to lose weight, they go through hardship to serve a much greater purpose.
-Plus, their body is strong enough to bear the pressure.
+Yes, Special force operatives wear weighted vests for prolonged periods but not to lose weight, they go through hardship to serve a much greater purpose.
+Plus, their bodies are strong enough to bear the pressure.

 Before you decide to wear the weighted vest all day long it’s important to figure out three things